suyog1pathak/systems-designs/small-ecom-for-shopkeeper/README.md

 #### Constraints:
 - Budget is limited so keep infra simple and cost-effective
-- Consistency matters - inventory should never oversell (if 2 users order the last item simultaneously, only one should succeed)
+- Consistency matters, inventory should never oversell (if 2 users order the last item simultaneously, only one should succeed)
-- Payments must be reliable — no silent failures
+- Payments must be reliable, no silent failures
-- Downtime should be minimal but this is not a high-availability system like a bank — a few minutes of downtime is acceptable
+- Downtime should be minimal but this is not a high-availability system like a bank, a few minutes of downtime is acceptable

 #### Functional Requirements:
 - Customers can browse, search, and filter products